ChetanXYZ/css-exercises/README.md

 This is a fork of the odin CSS Exercises files

-Sunday 14 July 2024 10:51:24 PM IST: completed the 01-02 of the foundations CSS exercises
+Sunday 14 July 2024 10:51:24 PM IST: completed the 01-02 of the CSS foundations exercises Tuesday 16 July 2024 12:52:06 PM IST: Completed all 06 of the CSS foundations exercises

 These exercises consist of a series of CSS-related tasks intended to complement the HTML and CSS content on The Odin Project (TOP).
 They should only be completed when instructed during the course of the curriculum.